sendgrid/sendgrid-nodejs/docs/use-cases/data-residency-set-hostname.md

 ## Limitations

-1. Setting the API Key (via `client.setApiKey()`) or Twilio Authentication (via `client.setTwilioEmailAuth()`) will override the hostname to default value.
-Use the setter call after this set-up.
-2. Emails can only be sent to two hosts for now; 'eu' (https://api.eu.sendgrid.com/) and 'global' (https://api.eu.sendgrid.com/)
+1. Emails can only be sent to two hosts for now; 'eu' (https://api.eu.sendgrid.com/) and 'global' (https://api.eu.sendgrid.com/)
-2. The default hostname is https://api.sendgrid.com/
+2. The default data-residency is https://api.sendgrid.com/
 3. The valid values for `region` in `client.setDataResidency(region)` are only `eu` and `global`.
 Case-sensitive.